-This is an outstanding book and a horrific movie, unless you like depressing European movies with little dialogue that slowly plod along.
-If so, make sure you also see 4 Months, 3 Weeks, and 2 Days.
+The Unbearable Lightness of Being is an outstanding book and a horrific movie, unless you like depressing European movies with little dialogue that slowly plod along.
+(If so, make sure you also see 4 Months, 3 Weeks, and 2 Days).

 But really, one of the challenges of life is to live lightly, but not too lightly.
-Montainge mentions that:
+Montainge mentions that in his essays:

 He is not saying…just be happy!
 We all know those people that have continual perkiness and we find them…annoying!
 Hello Katie Couric.
 How can you interview a world leader, ask him to his face if he’s a liar, and maintain that clueless smile?
 It all seems a bit off.